 We have 4 moves you can make in the next year to make sure your business stays relevant and competitive.

-- Run to the cloud: Running your own infrastructure seems like a great idea until you realize the hidden costs associated with this strategy.
+Run to the cloud: Running your own infrastructure seems like a great idea until you realize the hidden costs associated with this strategy.
 The experts needed for securely and reliably operating your own infrastructure is quite high already, but these costs are likely to rise even more in the next few years due to the increase in cyber attacks, and shortage of experts in the field.
-Cloud-based, managed solutions are a much better alternative if IT is not your core business.
-Even if you don’t trust Big Tech, the cloud still has many other players, including niche players with excellent reputations to choose from.
+Cloud-based, managed solutions such as low-code or now-code platforms are a much better alternative if IT is not your core business.
+And even if you don’t trust Big Tech, the cloud still has many other players, including niche players with excellent reputations to choose from.